 The Grand Lake has a new discount policy: Tuesday is now “$5.00 Day”.
 All admissions are $5.00* each all day long.
 This includes 3-D features! (*Excluding Special Engagements) Our new discount policy now extends to matinee shows!
 All tickets for showtimes starting prior to 6pm are only $6.00, 3-D included!
 Every day!

-Wednesday is Free Popcorn Day!
+Non-holiday Mondays are Free Popcorn Days!
 Receive a free bag of popcorn with purchase of admission.

 Mighty Wurlitzer Organ played before Friday and Saturday evening shows indicated in green in the Main Auditorium.